locationtech/geomesa/docs/user/hbase/visibilities.rst

 ^^^^^^^^^^^^

 HBase currently does not provide a method of retrieving Cell Visibility Labels from existing data stored within HBase.
-Therefore, deleting data as a non-superuser with per-feature visibility levels cannot be guaranteed as it can be in the AccumuloDataStore.
+Therefore, deleting data as a non-superuser with per-feature visibility levels cannot be guaranteed.